N Korea abruptly cancels talks with South

 The North's official KCNA news agency said the exercises were a "provocation" and a rehearsal for an invasion.

-It also warned the US over the fate of the historic summit between Kim Jong-un and US President Donald Trump that is scheduled for 12 June.
+It also warned the US over the fate of the historic summit between Kim Jong-un and US President Donald Trump that is scheduled for 12 June in Singapore.

 In March, Mr Trump stunned the world by accepting an invitation to meet Mr Kim.

-"We will both try to make it a very special moment for World Peace!" the US leader tweeted at the time.
+"We will both try to make it a very special moment for World Peace!" the US leader later tweeted.

-The US State Department said it was continuing to prepare for the Trump-Kim summit in Singapore and that it was not aware of any changes in the North Korean position.
+The US state department said it was continuing to prepare for the Trump-Kim summit and that it was not aware of any changes in the North Korean position.

-Some 100 warplanes, including an unspecified number of B-52 bombers and F-15K jets, began the Max Thunder drills on Friday.

-The US and South Korea have always insisted such drills are purely for defence purposes, and based out of a mutual defence agreement they signed in 1953.

-The talks with South Korea that had been scheduled for Wednesday were agreed earlier this week.
+In short, the scheduled talks with South Korea were a follow-up to a rare summit that was held on 27 April.

-They were to take place at Panmunjom, a military compound in the demilitarised zone between the two countries.
+They were agreed earlier this week and were set to take place at Panmunjom, a military compound in the demilitarised zone between the two countries that is often referred to as the "truce town".

-Representatives from both countries had planned to discuss follow-up measures on agreements they had made at a rare summit on 27 April.
+Representatives had planned to discuss further details of the agreements they had made at the historic summit.

-The North's Kim Jong-un and Moon Jae-in of South Korea agreed to work to rid the peninsula of nuclear weapons following the talks.

-They also agreed to push towards turning the armistice that ended the Korean War in 1953 into a peace treaty this year.
+This covers things like ridding the peninsula of nuclear weapons and turning the armistice that ended the Korean War in 1953 into a peace treaty.

 Other points the leaders agreed in a joint statement were: